infrahq/infra/docs/reference/helm-reference.md

 ## Ingress

 Infra server can be configured exposes port 80 (HTTP) and 443 (HTTPS).
-Use the following Ingress controller specific examples to configure Infra server Ingress.
+Use the following Ingress controller specific examples to configure Infra Server Ingress.

 ### Ambassador (Service Annotations)